clouderasecurity/zncrypt-deployment/README.md

 ## Configure

-Once zNcrypt is installed, you will need to apply the correct settings in order to encrypt (and access your data).
+Once zNcrypt is installed, you will need to apply the correct settings in order to encrypt (and access) your data.

 ### Automated